 Which Android and iOS versions should my mobile app support?

-Even the best solutions won’t bring good results if that means cutting out significant part of your audience.
-We’ve already described some things that are important when developing mobile app.
-Now let’s have a look at what you should keep in mind when it comes to decide which OS versions should you support.
+Even the best solutions won’t yield good results if they alienate a significant portion of your audience.
+We’ve already outlined important considerations in mobile app development.
+Now, let’s delve into what you should consider when deciding which OS versions to support.

 Adoption Rate